Ashikkhito

 Ashikkhito (English: Illiterate) (অশিক্ষিত) is a 1978 Bangladeshi film directed by Azizur Rahman starring Abdur Razzak and Anjana Sultana opposite him.
 Razzak garnered Bangladesh National Film Award for Best Actor for his performance in the film.
 It bagged National Film Awards in two categories that year.

+Plot

+An illiterate village watchman, Rahmat (Razzak) learns to read and write with the help of a poor orphan boy, Manik, who then got murdered by a corrupt local landlord when the boy witnesses a crime done by the landlord, leading Rahmat to use his newfound literacy to seek justice against the landlord though facing the boundaries of poverty.